Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Results Discussions

 \section{Results \& Discussions}

-Figures~\ref{patterns}(a-c) display grayscale images showing the temporal evolution of interfacial patterns during the displacement of an aqueous 40 wt.\% cornstarch (CS) suspension (displaced fluid) by water (inner fluid) at a low injection flow rate $q$ = 1 ml/min (Supplementary Video 1) for a HS cell gap $b$ = 170 $\mathrm{\mu}$m.
+Figures~\ref{patterns}(a-c) display grayscale images showing the temporal evolution of interfacial patterns during the displacement of an aqueous 40 wt.\% cornstarch (CS) suspension (displaced outer fluid) by water (inner displacing fluid) at a low injection flow rate $q$ = 1 ml/min \href{https://youtube.com/shorts/0aAr3KEPGc4}{ {(Supplementary Video 1)}} for a HS cell gap $b$ = 170 $\mathrm{\mu}$m.
 The magnified images of the interfacial regions enclosed in red boxes in Figs.~\ref{patterns}(a-c) are shown in Figs.~\ref{patterns}(d-f).
 In this work, we simultaneously explore the growth of two interfaces: the inner interface between water and the CS suspension (inner interface labelled as 1 in Fig.~\ref{patterns}(f)) and the outer interface between CS suspension and air (outer interface labelled as 2 in Fig.~\ref{patterns}(f)).
-The growth of the inner interface due to outward displacement of the CS suspension involves the appearance of fingers undergoing multiple tip-splitting events, as seen in Figs.~\ref{patterns}(b-c) and Supplementary Video 2.
-Figures~\ref{patterns}(g-i) show grayscale images of the temporal evolution of interfacial patterns during the displacement of a 40 wt.\% CS suspension by water at a very high injection flow rate $q$ = 50 ml/min.
-Interestingly, we note the transient withdrawal of the CS suspension during its displacement at high injection flow rates (Fig.~\ref{patterns}(h), Supplementary Video 3).
+The growth of the inner interface due to outward displacement of the CS suspension involves the appearance of fingers undergoing multiple tip-splitting events, as seen in Figs.~\ref{patterns}(b-c) and \href{https://youtu.be/o5GoqPFtniQ}{ {(Supplementary Video 2)}}. {These fingers at the inner interface also display coalescence~\cite{shokri,PALAK2021127405}.
+Since water, the displacing fluid in our experiments, is less viscous than the outer cornstarch suspension, the inner interface in our experiments tends to destabilise as soon as injection of the displacing fluid is initiated.
+Furthermore, we note from Supplementary Figs.~S1, S2 and S3 that the morphologies of the inner interfacial patterns are insensitive to the injection flow rate of the displacing water.} Figures~\ref{patterns}(g-i) show grayscale images of the temporal evolution of interfacial patterns during the displacement of a 40 wt.\% CS suspension by water at a very high injection flow rate $q$ = 50 ml/min.
+Interestingly, we note the transient withdrawal of the CS suspension at the outer interface during its displacement at high injection flow rates (Fig.~\ref{patterns}(h), \href{https://youtube.com/shorts/iTZsj01IqM0?feature=share}{ {(Supplementary Video 3)}}).
 This withdrawal process results in the invasion of air (outermost fluid) into the cornstarch suspension and the development of reverse fingers at the outer interface (Fig.~\ref{patterns}(h)) between the CS suspension and air.
 Magnified images of the regions enclosed in blue boxes in Figs.~\ref{patterns}(g-i) are displayed in Figs.~\ref{patterns}(j-l).
-The reverse fingers appear for a very short time, and the outer interface eventually becomes smooth at later stages regardless of the applied injection flow rate (Fig.~2(l)).
+The reverse fingers appear for a very short time, and the outer interface eventually becomes smooth at later stages regardless of the applied injection flow rate (Fig.~2(l)). { One of the key aims of this paper is to study the emergence and disappearance of the observed transient reverse fingers and correlate their growth with the evolution of the inner interface. }